cilia

 Immobile (primary) cilia

 Immobile or primary cilia are found on almost every human cell and have a variety of sensory and signaling functions.
-They serve as antennas for the cell by picking up signals from the environment and transmitting them to the inside of the cell.
-This function is crucial for a variety of signaling pathways that regulate cell growth, development and homeostasis.
+They act as antennas for the cell, receiving signals from the environment and relaying them to the cell interior.
+This function is crucial for a multitude of signaling pathways that regulate cell growth, development, and homeostasis.

 Structure of the cilia

-The structure of the cilia is complex.
-They consist of a microtubule framework, the axoneme, which is surrounded by a cell membrane.
-The axoneme of most motile cilia has a “9+2” structure, consisting of nine microtubule doublets forming a ring and a central pair of microtubules.
-Immobile cilia often have a “9+0” structure without the central pair.
+The structure of cilia is complex.
+They consist of a microtubule network, the axoneme, which is surrounded by a cell membrane.
+The axoneme of most motile cilia has a "9+2" structure, consisting of nine microtubule doublets forming a ring and a central pair of microtubules.
+Immotile cilia often have a "9+0" structure without the central pair.

 Functions and meaning